1978 Australian Open – Men's singles

 Guillermo Vilas defeated John Marks in the final, 6–4, 6–4, 3–6, 6–3 to win the men's singles tennis title at the 1978 Australian Open.
+It was his first Australian Open title and third major title overall.

-Vitas Gerulaitis was the defending champion, but did not compete this year.
+Vitas Gerulaitis was the reigning champion, but did not compete this year.

-This tournament was the final major appearance for former four-time champion Ken Rosewall.
+This tournament marked the final major appearance of four-time champion and former world No. 1 Ken Rosewall; he was defeated in the third round by Peter Feigl.

 Seeds

 The seeded players are listed below.
 Guillermo Vilas is the champion; others show the round in which they were eliminated.